 Historical Cost Concept

-Historical cost is the value of a resource given up or a liability incurred to acquire an asset/service at the time when the resource was given up or the liability incurred.
+Historical cost is the value of a resource given up or a liability incurred to acquire an asset/service at the time when the original transaction occurred.
+This does not increase subsequently when the value of the asset appreciates.

 - 100 units of an item were purchased one month back for $10 per unit.
 The price today is $11 per unit.
 The inventory shall appear on balance sheet at $1,000 and not at $1,100.

 - The company built its ERP in 2008 at a cost of $40 million.
-In 2010 it is estimated that the present value of the future benefits attributable to the ERP is $1 billion.
-The ERP shall stand on balance sheet at its historical costs less accumulated depreciation.
+In 2010 it is estimated that the present value of the future benefits attributable to the ERP is $100 million.
+The ERP shall stand on balance sheet at its historical costs less accumulated depreciation and not at $100 million.

-The concept of historical cost is important because market values change so often that allowing reporting of assets and liabilities at current values would distort the whole fabric of accounting, impair comparability and makes accounting information unreliable.
+As stated above, the concept of historical cost is important because market values may change so often that allowing reporting of assets and liabilities at current values would distort the whole fabric of accounting, degrading comparability and making accounting information unreliable.
+Lately however, there has been trend of moving towards fair valuation with improved techniques for determining market values.